calebgregory/rxdb-architecture/docs/offline-first-architecture.md

 In order to provide an offline-first experience, we treat the client application as the source of truth for a given long-lived item.
 This is an inversion of what is typical - that is, treating the server as the source of truth.

+## Source of truth

+You probably already understand this one.
+In an eventually-consistent system, the source of truth takes precedence given any two items sharing an identifying attribute.
+Depending on the situation, one item or the other may be considered the 'source of truth'.

 ## The arch

 - A persistent data store (rxdb), which houses